MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/office-365-security/configure-the-connection-filter-policy.md

 3. As configurações de política são exibidas no menu suspenso que é aberto.

-## <a name="use-exchange-online-powershell-or-standalone-exchange-online-protection-powershell-to-modify-the-default-connection-filter-policy"></a>Usar o PowerShell do Exchange Online ou do Exchange Online Protection PowerShell para modificar a política de filtro de conexão padrão
+## <a name="use-exchange-online-powershell-or-standalone-eop-powershell-to-modify-the-default-connection-filter-policy"></a>Usar o PowerShell do Exchange Online ou o PowerShell do EOP para modificar a política de filtro de conexão padrão

 Use a seguinte sintaxe: